1000 Series: School & Community Relations

 No agreement will be entered into if the sponsorship, gift, or donation involves or gives the appearance of involving any activity that could result in the following:

-1. Promotion of hostility or violence,
+1. Promotion of hostility or violence;

-2. An attack on ethnic, racial, or religious groups or any other group specified in board policy,
+2. An attack on ethnic, racial, or religious groups or any other group specified in board policy;

-3. Discrimination prohibited by any law or board policy,
+3. Discrimination prohibited by any law or board policy;

-4. Promotion of the use of alcohol, firearms, drugs, tobacco/nicotine, or weapons,
+4. Promotion of the use of alcohol, firearms, drugs, tobacco/nicotine, or weapons;

 5. Promotion of sexual, obscene, or pornographic activities, and

-6. Promotion of any image that is not in keeping with the established goals and purposes of the board and Linn-Mar Community School District.
+6. Promotion of any image that is not in keeping with the established goals and purposes of the board and the Linn-Mar Community School District.

 LIMITATIONS